 Minor presence of dolomite in the very slightly carbonatized serpentinite indicates limited presence of Ca-bearing primary phases in the protolith and of dissolved Ca-bearing species in the metasomatizing fluids.
 Although occasional bastites after enstatite porphyroclast remnants are found, no diopsidic pyroxene could be described from the samples.
-Hence, the primary presence of clinopyroxenes can be only tentatively attributed to exsolution lamellae in the orthopyroxene porphyroclasts.
+Hence, the primary presence of clinopyroxenes can only be attributed to the exolution lamellae in the orthopyroxene porphyroclasts, if there were any.
 Other than that, the only directly observed Ca-source phase in the serpentinite is andradite surrounded by dolomite coronas.
-The significant dominance of Mg-carbonates over Ca-bearing ones shows a severe Ca deficiency in the system during the carbonatization of the peridotites.
+The significant dominance of Mg-dominant carbonates over the Ca-bearing ones shows a severe Ca deficiency in the system during the carbonatization of the peridotites.

-It is recently reported that presence of magnesite-quartz assemblage requires fluid CO2 concentrations of ~ 2,500 ppm at 100°C and 5 kbar (Beinlich et al., 2020 and references therein).
-The TIC contents (as CO2) of the recent geothermal and mineral waters in and around the study area, and the mineralogy of the carbonatized and silicified alteration rocks show a good agreement in this aspect.
-Hence, similar to the sampled recent Na-HCO3--Cl type geothermal waters from the study area, the fluid that had been responsible for the carbonatization of the peridotites should have also been a Ca-poor solution.
+It is recently reported that presence of magnesite-quartz assemblage requires fluid CO_2 concentrations of ~2,500 ppm at 100 °C and 5 kbar (Beinlich et al., 2020 and the references therein).
+The TIC contents (as CO_2) of the recent geothermal and mineral waters in and around the study area, and the mineralogy of the carbonatized and silicified alteration rocks shows a good agreement in this aspect.
+Hence, similar to the sampled recent Na-HCO3--Cl type geothermal waters from the study area, the fluid that had been responsible for the carbonatization of the peridotites should have also been a Cadeficit solution.

-Additionally, the magnesite/hydromagnesite is ubiquitously found as recurrently zoned nodules within a silicified matrix that partly preserves relict original serpentinite mesh texture.
-In this regard, it is suggested that the repetitive Sirich and Si-poor magnesite zones in the magnesite nodules might be helpful in deciphering the reactants of the phase transformations during progressive carbonatization.
-The analyzed areas in the fine-grained magnesites (Mgs-I) in the central parts of the magnesite nodules generally display low Si content and typical magnesite Raman spectra (Fig. 8).
-Hence, one may speculate that replacement of Mg-bearing non-silicate phases such as brucite (see reaction 5) could be more relevant than the desilication of serpentine at the initial stages of carbonatization for the formation of these magnesites.
-At low temperatures, dissolution of brucite in water is reported to be faster than olivine and chrysotile by four orders of magnitude (Mumpton and Thompson, 1966; Snow and Dick, 1995; Pokrovsky and Schott, 2004; Beinlich and Austrheim, 2012; Boschi et al., 2017).
-Hence, when brucite is present in the serpentinite paragenesis, it is described as the first phase to be replaced during carbonatization, either by magnesite (at T > 100 °C) or Mg-hydroxycarbonate species (at T < $80-60^{\circ}$ C) (Klein and Garrido, 2011; Hopkinson et al., 2012; Gautier et al., 2014; Boschi et al., 2017).
+Additionally, the magnesite/hydromagnesite are ubiquitously found as recurrently zoned nodules within a silicified matrix that partly preserve relict original serpentinite mesh texture.
+Regarding this, it is suggested that the repetitive Si-rich and Si-poor magnesite zones in the magnesite nodules might be helpful in deciphering the reactants of the phase transformations during progressive carbonatization.
+The analysed areas in the fine-grained magnesites (Mgs-I) at the central parts of the magnesite nodules generally present low Si content and show almost typical magnesite Raman spectra (Fig. 8).
+Hence, one may speculate that replacement of Mg-bearing non-silicate phases such as brucite (see reaction 5) could be much more dominant than the desilication of serpentine at the initial stages of carbonatization for the formation of these magnesites.
+At low temperatures, dissolution of brucite in water is reported to be faster than olivine and chrysotile by four orders of magnitude (Beinlich and Austrheim, 2012; Mumpton and Thompson, 1966; Pokrovsky and Schott, 2004; Snow and Dick, 1995; Boschi et al., 2017).
+Hence, when brucite is present in the serpentinite paragenesis, it is described as the first phase to be replaced during carbonatization, either by magnesite (at T > 100 °C) or Mg-hydroxycarbonate species (at T < 80-60 °C) (Klein and Garrido, 2011; Hopkinson et al., 2012; Gautier et al., 2014; Boschi et al., 2017).

 However, as indicated earlier, brucite has not been encountered in the studied samples.
 This may be related to our sampling pattern or overlooking which might have resulted in a failure to recognize a possible protolith heterogeneity within the outcrop (i.e., coexisting brucite-bearing and brucite-free serpentinites).
-Serpentinite paragenesis is considered to be related to protolith mineralogy, chemistry of the influxing fluid, or the temperature (Boschi et al., 2017 and references therein).
-The protolith mineralogy might have had an important influence for the studied outcrop in Kula.
-Here, the sampled carbonatized and silicified serpentinites (CS-Srp) are found to include no bastites (i.e. pyroxene relics).
-In line with this, the bastite-bearing slightly carbonatized serpentinite shows only minor dolomite coronas around andradite.
+Serpentinite paragenesis is considered to be related with the protolith mineralogy, chemistry of the influxing fluid, or the temperature (Boschi et al., 2017 and the references therein) and the protolith mineralogy might have had an important influence for the studied outcrop in Kula.

+Here, the sampled carbonatized and silicified serpentinites (CS-Srp) are found to include no bastites (pyroxene relicts).
+In line with this, the bastite-bearing very slightly carbonatized serpentinite also has shown no significant carbonatization other than minor dolomite coronas around andradite.